-The Municipal Paper issue will create a direct obligation of the Belize City Council to be repaid from the revenues generated by the Council, without being tied to any specific revenue stream but backed by the Council's taxing power and, accordingly, will be classified as a general obligation bond.
+The Municipal Paper issue created a direct obligation of the Belize City Council to be repaid from the revenues generated by the Council, without being tied to any specific revenue stream but backed by the Council's taxing power and, accordingly, is classified as a general obligation bond.

-There was no issuance of Municipal Paper during the fiscal year ended March 31, 2020.
+A Municipal Paper issue in the amount of \$8,835,000 was made during the fiscal year ended March 31, 2021.

-For the years ended March 31, 2020 and 2019 (expressed in Belize Dollars)
+For the years ended March 31, 2021 and 2020 (expressed in Belize Dollars)